2025: Kennedy Space Center & Cape Canaveral Launch Schedule

 • Anna Menon – Mission Specialist (SpaceX mission director)

-At an altitude of around 310 miles, two of the crew members will exit the Crew Dragon spacecraft on tethers wearing SpaceX-designed extravehicular activity (EVA) pressurised spacesuits.
-As the Dragon craft does not have an airlock, all crew members will have to wear EVA spacesuits.
-This would be the first time anyone has ever exited a Dragon spacecraft in flight.
+At around 310 miles, two crew members will exit the Crew Dragon spacecraft on tethers wearing SpaceX-designed extravehicular activity (EVA) pressurized spacesuits.
+As the Dragon craft does not have an airlock, all crew members must wear EVA spacesuits.
+This would be the first time anyone exited a Dragon spacecraft in flight.

-Jared Isaacman is the billionaire owner of Shift4 Payments who bankrolled the Inspiration4 mission in 2021.
-He is planning a total of three Polaris missions, two flying on a Falcon 9 and the third on the first manned SpaceX Starship flight.
+Jared Isaacman is the billionaire owner of Shift4 Payments, who bankrolled the Inspiration4 mission in 2021.
+He is planning three Polaris missions, two flying on a Falcon 9 and the third on the first manned SpaceX Starship flight.

-Like the Inspiration4 flight, the Polaris programme will also benefit the St. Jude Children’s Research Hospital which benefited from the sum of $243 million from the Inspiration4 flight.
+Like the Inspiration4 flight, the Polaris program will benefit St. Jude Children’s Research Hospital, which received $243 million.

 The launch will be from launch pad LC-39A.